-GRADUATION REQUIREMENTS Students must complete a minimum of 91 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
-All courses in this program must be completed with a 'C' or better.
-Twenty-four (24) credits must be completed at Southwestern before the AAS Administrative Office Professional degree is awarded.
-Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply winter).
+Students must complete a minimum of 14 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
+All courses must be passed with a grade of 'C' or better.
+One course must be completed at Southwestern before the Certificate of Completion Accounting Clerk is awarded.

+Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).